beyond-all-reason/data-processing/README.md

 workflow that processes BAR data.

 It periodically produces public dumps of the matches data combining information from teiserver and replays database.
+Check out [Gallery](#gallery) section to see how community uses this data.

 ## Data access